-Welcome to another Wacky Wednesday project, focusing on ways to reuse plastic bottles.
+Welcome to another Wacky Workshops project, focusing on ways to reuse plastic bottles.

 Plastic seems to be one of the biggest curses when it comes to the world’s environmental concerns.

 It is responsible for killing hundreds of thousands of marine creatures every year.
 It accounts for nearly 20 percent of landfill waste and up to 80 percent of rubbish littering beaches, seabeds and oceans.

 By finding fun ways to reinvent plastic and creating with children, we can avoid adding to this number and empower kids to help save the world.

 REUSE PLASTIC BOTTLES – PENCIL CASES

 When I first came across this idea I was a little sceptical.
 Who would have thought we could convert a plastic bottle into a pencil case?

 Also, zippers can be quite expensive and the idea of cutting them to make them fit the bottle had me full of doubt.

 However, the curious crafter in me had to give it a go and I’m thrilled with the result.